 With other tools like Cline, once implementation started, the only option was to stop it, which often led to stress from repeatedly stopping processes midway to achieve desired results.
 Claude Code is designed with feedback in mind, creating a stronger sense of collaborative coding and allowing work to proceed more naturally.

-One of Claude Code's major constraints is its terminal-based interface.
-No Visual Studio Code editor extensions are provided, requiring all operations to be performed from the command line2.
+One of Claude Code's major constraints was its terminal-based interface.
+No Visual Studio Code editor extensions were provided, requiring all operations to be performed from the command line.

 $ claude # Launch